Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes

-In order to gain more insights about the problematic dependence of $K$ and $B$, we have conducted the following experiment, aimed to reproduce a comparable situation to our testing in practise. \begin{enumerate}[label=\arabic{*}.] \item Simulate $K$ discrete $p$-values independently: $\hat p_i\sim\mathcal{U}(\{0,\frac{1}{B},\ldots,\frac{B}{B}\})$ and compute $p_{\mathrm{FDR},K}$. \item Repeat the above steps $M=1000$ times and obtain the empirical rejection rates of $p_{\mathrm{FDR},K}<\alpha$ for $\alpha=0.10,0.05,0.01$.
+In order to gain more insights into the problematic dependence of $K$ and $B$, we have conducted the following experiment, aimed at reproducing a comparable situation to our testing in practice. \begin{enumerate}[label=\arabic{*}.] \item Simulate $K$ discrete $p$-values independently: $\hat p_i\sim\mathcal{U}(\{0,\frac{1}{B},\ldots,\frac{B}{B}\})$ and compute $p_{\mathrm{FDR},K}$. \item Repeat the previous step $M=10000$ times and obtain the empirical rejection rates of $p_{\mathrm{FDR},K}<\alpha$ for $\alpha=0.10,0.05,0.01$.
 Plot the rejection curves as a function of $K=1,\ldots,50$.
-Repeat this five times to account for variability. \item Repeat the above steps for different $B$'s. \end{enumerate} The results of the experiment, namely the empirical rejection curves as a function of $K$ for different $\alpha$'s and $B$'s, are shown in the left panel of Figure \ref{fig:fdrpvalvsdiscretization}.
-A sawtooth pattern of over-rejection appears for curves with $B=500,1000$ (yellow and light green curves) and values of $K$ larger than $8-10$, resulting in significant violations of the confidence intervals for the proportions $\alpha$ for $K$'s in the range $[10, 50]$.
+Repeat this five times to account for variability. \item Repeat the above steps for different $B$'s. \end{enumerate}

+The results of the experiment, namely the empirical rejection curves as a function of $K$ for different $\alpha$'s and $B$'s, are shown in the left panel of Figure \ref{fig:fdrpvalvsdiscretization}.
+A sawtooth pattern of over-rejection appears for curves with $B=500, 1000$ (yellow and light green curves) and values of $K$ larger than $7-10$, resulting in significant violations of the confidence intervals for the proportions $\alpha$ for $K$'s in the range $[10, 50]$.
 When $B$ is larger (dark green and blue curves), the rejection rates remain more stable and inside the confidence intervals for $K$ up to $50$.
-This highlights that, given the effect that both $K$ and $B$ have in the computation proficiency of the test, a reasonable compromise on the choice of $K$ and $B$ that respects the type I error is $K\in[1,10]$ and $B=1000$.
+This highlights that, given the effect that both $K$ and $B$ have on the computation proficiency of the test, a reasonable compromise on the choice of $K$ and $B$ that respects the type I error is a low value for $K$, say $K\in\{1,\ldots,5\}$, and a relatively large value of $B$, such as $B\geq 1000$.
 The right panel of Figure \ref{fig:fdrpvalvsdiscretization} shows the resulting levels if the positive correction $\frac{\hat{p}B+1}{B+1}$ is applied for avoiding null $p$-values.
 The same conclusions can be extracted, the main change being under-rejections instead of over-rejections.

 \fi